aysedemirel/computerGraphics/README.md

 # computerGraphics
-computer graphics project with openGL and C++
+Computer graphics projects with openGL and C++